8 Tips To Choose A Yorkie Breeder

 Since a toy breed is more prone to health conditions than many other small breeds of dogs, it is critical to buy from a reputable Yorkie breeder to get the healthiest puppy possible.
 Most Yorkie breeders with championship lines and good standing with Kennel Clubs rarely have to advertise their puppies for sale; these Yorkie breeds will have litters pre-sold, meaning that they rarely if ever have to advertise.

 Locating a high-caliber Yorkie breeder in your area does require a bit of research.
 Start by checking through the Kennel Club in your area, then also consider attending dog shows sponsored by local or national Yorkie groups or clubs and talking with people that are active Yorkie breeders and showers.

 Besides the reasons listed above, there are eight other reasons that make buying a Yorkie puppy from a Yorkie breeder the best possible option:

-4. Providing All Medical Information – Information from the Yorkie breeder on the vaccinations, health checks and treatments that the puppy may or may not have received while with the breeder.
+Information from the Yorkie breeder on the vaccinations, health checks, and treatments that the puppy may or may not have received while with the breeder.
 This is extremely important if you are exporting the puppy or transporting a puppy outside of the area as health certificates may be required for national or international travel.

 Pet stores and backyard breeders may offer a slightly reduced cost in the Yorkie puppies for sale, but they will not offer any of the other points listed above.
 The few extra dollars in the original cost of the puppy from a reputable Yorkie breeder will more that offset the risk involved in buying from another source.